c9s/CLIFramework/README.md

             })
             ;

+        // Runtime completion by setting up a closure for completion
         $opts->add('c|reedit-message:','like -C, but with -c the editor is invoked, so that the user can further edit the commit message.')
             ->isa('string')
             ->valueName('commit hash')